pollyweb-org/pollyweb-docs/3 🤝 Use Cases/03 🧳 Travel/03 🧳 Travel by train 🚂/02 🚂 Customer @ Station/21 Buy at station.md

-How to buy a train ticket at the train station?
+Buy a train ticket at the train station 🚂
 --